 Making life matter

-“I was afraid of picking the wrong thing,” says educational ministries major Paul Pastor.
+“I was afraid of picking the wrong thing,” says Bible and theology major Paul Pastor.
 “I was afraid of going to college for something that wasn’t me or didn’t matter.”

 Today, Paul is working as an editor for two of Christianity Today’s online publications.
 The rocks and rivers of rural Oregon had been his oyster up to that tense senior-year crossroads of life that we all experience.
 He dialed his options into a three-way split.